Skegness Town Council's new website has been up and running for a few months now and we would love to hear your opinion below.

 Skegness Town Council endeavours to make Skegness a better place to live, work and visit.
 Our website includes a wealth of information about how we conduct business and what we do.
 Find local groups and businesses in our community directory.
 Use the search or browse the site to find whatever you are looking for.
 If you can't find what you want or would like to recommend any improvements to our website then please contact us.

-- call 01522 552222 or
+Lincolnshire County Council - 01522 552222

 Invite the Mayor

 Part of the civic duties of the Skegness Town Mayor is to attend local events and functions.
 This is done to support the local community, to support local charities, to promote the Town as a visitor attraction and to mark special occasions or events.
 This may involve opening an event, making a short speech or perhaps presenting awards or prizes.

 If you would like the Mayor to attend your event, please complete the booking form here.

 For details of how to become a Lincolnshire County Councillor please see www.Lincolnshire.gov.uk

 Fri, 17 Mar 2017 15:01 by Steve Larner

 Skegness Town Council has decided to take tougher action against those who refuse to follow the rules about how graves should be maintained.

 St Mary's cemetery is and always has been a lawn cemetery.
 Graves in sections are side by side with no paths between, and access to all areas is over the grassed graves.
 A lawn cemetery is also easier to maintain and therefore remains affordable.
 Unfortunately, several families are choosing to put artefacts across the graves, including fences, kerbstones, planted shrubs, beads, stones solar powered lights, toys and even beer cans.
 Some have even dug up the grass that was sown when the grave was levelled.
 This blocks free access to other graves and makes maintenance more difficult, time consuming and expensive.
 More »